betterscientificsoftware/python-for-hpc/tutorials/python.pypi-packaging.md

     >>> pyexample.__credits__
     'Argonne National Laboratory'

 This does create the problem of having two places holding the version, which must also match any release tags created (eg. in git).
 Various approaches exist for using a single version number.
-See [https://packaging.python.org/guides/single-sourcing-package-version "single-sourcing-package-version"]
+See <https://packaging.python.org/guides/single-sourcing-package-version>

 If you wish to create sub-packages, these should ideally be directories inside the main package (Re-mapping from other locations is possible using the package_dir argument in setup but this can cause a [problem with develop installs](https://github.com/pypa/pip/issues/3160).
 The sub-packages also require an \__init__.py in the directory.